Muslin: Medicine

 Surgeons use muslin gauze in cerebrovascular neurosurgery to wrap around aneurysms or intracranial vessels at risk for bleeding.
 The thought is that the gauze reinforces the artery and helps prevent rupture.
 It is often used for aneurysms that, due to their size or shape, cannot be microsurgically clipped or coiled.

 Recognition

+Many travelers and merchants of the 13th and 14th centuries praised Bengal muslin, and claimed it as the best muslin.
+From the Mughal rulers to the European colonial rulers, Bengal's muslins were recognized for their superiority, with the muslins produced at Sonargaon being the best.

-In 2013, the traditional art of weaving Jamdani muslin in Bangladesh was included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
-In 2020, it was given Geographical indication status as a product of Bangladesh due to efforts of the government of Bangladesh, the fourth GI-certified product after Jamdani sarees, Hilsa fish, and Khirsapat mangoes.
+In 2013, the traditional art of Jamdani weaving in Bangladesh was included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
+In 2020, Dhakai muslin was given Geographical indication status as a product of Bangladesh.
+In 2024, Banglar Muslin (or Bengal Muslin) was granted Geographical Indication status as a product of West Bengal."

-Revival

-Muslin saree was woven in Bangladesh by a group of researchers under a government project.
-The research team has woven six muslin sarees in 2020.
-It is expecting to launch the muslin saree in the market in the next two years.